Coffet/PersonalPortfolioWebsite/README.md

 Wait until the log says the app started (Tomcat on 8080).
 Then open a browser:

+| Highly recommmend using Java IDE (inteliJ, netbeans, eclipse) because these has embedded environment which can let you configure variables and preview database entries).

 | Page        | URL                                                                                  |
 | ----------- | ------------------------------------------------------------------------------------ |